For non-urgent referrals - this can take up to 4 weeks

 - An appointment is booked

 - A clinician screens the referral and grades it based on urgency

-- If deemed urgent, then the original appointment is cancelled and rebooked with an
+- If deemed urgent, then the original appointment is cancelled and rebooked with an earlier date.

-If referrals are ROUTINE and you have been provided with a date that you are not in agreement with; you have the option to call the NHS appointments line to check if there are any cancellations or check online for cancellations.
+If referrals are routine and you have been provided with a date that you are not in agreement with; you have the option to call the NHS appointments line to check if there are any cancellations or check online for cancellations.
 Both details are found on the referral summary sheet.

 Once a referral has been sent through electronically from your GP surgery it is not possible to amend, update or resend.
 It is the patient’s responsibility to take the appropriate action.